 We support our artisan communities in many ways.
 We provide for their healthcare insurance, help organize the delivery of mosquito nets to their community, provide their children with scholarship opportunities as well as help develop and support much needed community libraries and self initiated community projects.

-Our artisans freely determine the price of their products thus a fair price allowing a life lived dignity and pride.
+Our artisans freely determine the price of their products thus allowing for a fair price and a life lived in dignity and pride.

 Through our work we dramatically and sustainably increase artisan household income leading to increased access to education, healthcare, food, savings and financial independence.
 Together with support of our retail partners, we are now providing income to over 1,000 Ghanaian women in the basket weavers’ communities alone.